Film Rescue International™

 B&W film, Kodachrome and Kodachrome type films will only be processed as B&W negative.
 If you have a mix of films that can and can't be developed into color (i.e. Kodachrome and Ektachrome film) and want what can be developed into color, developed into color, choose the second option.
 If you don't know what you have and want the safest approach taken choose the first option.
 If you're unsure, add into the additional information or instructions your concerns and we'll discuss it with you before we proceed.

-Process as B&W negative, the safest and most economical option.Process my color film as color positive.
+Process as B&W negative, the safest and most economical option.Process my color film in color.

 US orders by mail: Film Rescue, PO Box 88, Westby, MT 59275-0088

-European and U.K. orders: Please use the Europe/U.K. order form found here
+E.U. member countries only: Please use E.U. order form found here

 * Once you submit your order you'll receive a copy at the email address you provided.
 If you have access to a printer, please print a copy of the order form to send along with your film.